Director of Religious Exploration for Children and Youth

 Bertram comes to us with an extensive background in choral conducting and voice coaching.
 Bert earned a Bachelor of Music from Pacific Lutheran University and a Master of Music from the University of Colorado, Boulder.
 He has been a private studio voice instructor since 1984 and is a self-described “voice geek.”
 He formed Seattle Glee Clubs, a non-profit choral and musical theater organization for amateurs in 1993 and served as choral conductor for the Seattle Women’s Glee Club, the West Seattle Glee Club, The Olio Players theatrical troupe and the Offbeat Vocal Jazz Ensemble.

 As Westside’s Music Director/Choral Conductor, Bert leads the WSUU rhythm section and conducts The Chorale, The Chalice Singers, the Celebration Singers and the Summer Choir.
 He has also been the Conductor/Artistic Director for Westside UU’s resident ensemble, Earthrise Chamber Choir, since the fall of 2011.

 An experienced performer, Bert has an extensive choral and jazz ensemble background, and has presented numerous recitals of art song, standards, and show tunes.
 He enjoys a broad range of experience with music genres: classical, opera, jazz, sacred, blues, pop, musical theater, rock, gospel, rhythm and blues, and folk music.
 He held the position of bass section leader for the Seattle Jewish Chorale from 2010 – 2013.

 Shannon began this position in fall 2013.
 Previously she served as our Associate Director of Religious Exploration for Children and Youth.
-As our Administrative Assistant, she does many tasks, including producing our orders of service, brochures, and eNews; she managing the messages coming into our office, keeping the congregational/building calendar, and updating our membership database and directories.
+As our Administrator, she does many tasks, including producing our orders of service, brochures, and eNews; she managing the messages coming into our office, keeping the congregational/building calendar, and updating our membership database and directories.